-Source: 1.
-Wayne Goates- Goddard Middle School, Goddard KS- published lesson on determination of percentage of polystyrene shrinkage.
+Source: This material is based upon work supported by the National Science Foundation under Grant No. EEC- 1542358.
+1. Wayne Goates- Goddard Middle School, Goddard KS- published lesson on determination of percentage of polystyrene shrinkage.
 2. Interpretation of mass spectrums and production of polystyrene and polyethylene samples of certain area with cost analysis is original.

 Students will then conduct a lab activity to produce a polystyrene and polyethylene sample of a certain area after shrinking the sample in a drying oven.
 Cost analysis of the two shapes will be calculated.
 Students will also discuss mass spectrometry as an analytical technique and interpret different polymer mass spectrums.

 What should students know as a result of this lesson?